carms-ng/pathwaves/content/courses/beyond-nfts-potential-of-the-blockchain-for-artist-development.en.md

 ---
 title: "BEYOND NFTs: Potential of the Blockchain for Artist Development "
-description: "Description: Mike will start by presenting his “Authentic Voice” artist development theory and then will focus on various aspects of Blockchain technology and how it can be used to build your career.
+description: Mike will start by presenting his “Authentic Voice” artist development theory and then will focus on various aspects of Blockchain technology and how it can be used to build your career.
 “NFT’s” are the buzzword right now but how can this technology coupled with the wave of decentralized apps that are coming really move the needle in terms of audience building.
-Mike will take a critical look at the current music ecosystem and show how the potential of this exciting technology could revolutionize even further our industry."
+Mike will take a critical look at the current music ecosystem and show how the potential of this exciting technology could revolutionize even further our industry.
 presenter: Mike Renaud
 linkCalendar: google.com
 linkZoom: https://us02web.zoom.us/j/87534481475?pwd=cUF0dHJDSjFGVXNqTnNiNm9HSC9NUT09